Nick-Vasquez-CSU/Wordle-RESTful-Service/README.md

       In the var folder...

         - add a folder "primary", with folders "data" and "mount" inside of it.
-        - add a folder "mount" inside of secondary1 folder.
+        - add a folder "secondary1" folder with "data" and "mount" inside of it.
-        - add a folder "mount" inside of secondary2 folder.
+        - add a folder "secondary2" folder with "data" and "mount" inside of it.
    ```